angular/material-start/README.md

 </script>
 ```

-Finally let's will fix any ARIA warnings that Angular Material may display in the Dev console.
+Finally let's fix any ARIA warnings that Angular Material may display in the Dev console.

 * Insert `aria-label` attributes for mdButton components that do not have labels.